aerospike-community/aerospike-zabbix/Readme.md

 # Introduction

-aerospike\_discovery.py simplifies Zabbix configurations for Aerospike clusters.
+`aerospike_discovery.py` simplifies [Zabbix](https://www.zabbix.com/) monitoring of Aerospike clusters.
 The goal is to reduce the complexity to 3 simple steps.

-1. Drop aerospike\_discovery.py and ssl directory into the external scripts directory of Zabbix.
+1. Drop `aerospike_discovery.py` and ssl directory into the external scripts directory of Zabbix.
 2. Import the configuration template into Zabbix.
 3. Add the new Aerospike Serivce Template to Aerospike Hosts in Zabbix.

-Any suggestions or improvements are welcome through Git comments/issues and/or pull requests.
+The Zabbix plug-in is compatible with Aerospike database 4.x and Aerospike database 5, last tested with database server versions 4.9.9 and 5.1.0.

+## Community Development

+This repository has been turned over to the community.
+If you wish to contribute code, go ahead and clone this repo, modify the code, and create a pull request.

+Active contributors can then ask to become maintainers for the repo.
+The wiki can similarly be modified by any code contributor who has been granted pull permissions.

-Features
+### Features
----

 - Can monitor any metric returned by
   - `$ asinfo -v 'statistics' [-h <HOST>]`